brianreinhold/Nordic-MPM-Health-Devices/README.md

 - Time Info Flags: (two bytes)
-  - Bits 0, 1, 2: 0 no time.
-  - Bits 0, 1, 2: 1 relative time
-  - Bits 0, 1, 2: 2 UTC-only epoch time
-  - Bits 0, 1, 2: 3 reserved
-  - Bits 0, 1, 2: 4 base offset time
-  - Bit 3: When set, support set time.
+  - Bit 0: When set, supports set time.
-  - Bit 4: When set, there is AVA entry fields.
+  - Bit 1: When set, there are AVA entry fields.
 - Current time / time stamp Flags: (one byte)
+    - Bits 0, 1: 0 = reserved
+    - Bits 0, 1: 1 = supports a relative time where the epoch 0-value has no meaning
+    - Bits 0, 1: 2 = supports an epoch where the 0-value is the UTC time 2000/01/01 00:00:00.0000 (if the offset field is 0x80, offsets are not supported and this clock is equivalent to the 20601 'absolute' time.
+The 7-byte BT SIG time is also an absolute time, just in a civil format.
-  - Bits 0, 1, 2: When 1, has millisecond resolution (otherwise seconds).
+    - Bits 0, 1: 3 = reserved
-  - Bit 3: When set, time stamp is not on the current timeline (always cleared for the current time).
+    - Bits 2, 3: 0 = clock resolution is seconds
+    - Bits 2, 3: 1 = clock resolution is milliseconds
+    - Bits 2, 3: 2 = clock resolition is tenths of a millisecond
+    - Bits 2, 3: 3 = clock resolution is hundredths.
+A little weird here, but that is to be consistent with the BT-SIG GHS.
+    - Bits 4, 5 reserved
+    - Bit 5: 1 = If set the epoch value is not on the current timeline of the PHD clock.
+For the current time, bit 5 will never be set, but for stored data, it is possible to have that situation such as upon power up after a battery change.

 ## System Info Packet